-7 Interesting Places in Woodlands That Will Put Your Passport Jokes To Shame
+9 Things To Do In Woodlands That Will Put Your Passport Jokes To Shame

-Fun things to do in Woodlands
+Things to do in Woodlands

 Most people think that a trip to Woodlands is only worthwhile if you bring your passport to get across to Malaysia.
 While that’s one reason to head to this part of Singapore, Woodlands is brimming with a rich history and interesting places to visit that don’t require you to cross the Causeway at all.

-1. Woodlands Waterfront Park Jetty – the furthest point of Singapore
+3. Woodlands Waterfront Park Jetty

-While the Woodlands Waterfront Park Jetty may not fulfil a bucket list wish of being in two different countries at once, it’s safe to say that this is as close as we might get to that in Singapore.
+While the Woodlands Waterfront Park Jetty may not fulfil a bucket list wish of being in 2 different countries at once, it’s safe to say that this is as close as we might get to that in Singapore.
 Take a peaceful stroll across the park’s 400m long jetty and admire the skyline of Johor while you’re at it.
 Those up for a bigger adventure around the area can walk or cycle along the Northern Explorer Loop from Woodlands Waterfront Park, which will bring you to other parks in the North.

 Visit at dawn or dusk, where the golden and red hues breaking across the Malaysian-Singaporean skyline will be sure to take your breath away

-Image credit: @posensen
+Image credit: @posensen via Instagram

 Don’t forget to explore the 11-hectare Woodlands Waterfront Park situated right behind the jetty, where a scenic trail will take you to higher vantage points for a panoramic view of the Straits of Johor.

 If you’re looking for a quiet picnic spot, head on over to the sprawling green lawns next to the jetty.
-Instead of other popular picnic spots, take it as your Botanic Gardens or Marina Barrage substitute – without the crowds and competition for space.
+Instead of other popular picnic spots, take it as your Singapore Botanic Gardens or Marina Barrage substitute – without the crowds and competition for space.

 Image credit: NParks